 Here is another simulation, starting in 1970.
 It would probably have been easier to handle in the early years, thanks to cash flows inputs coming at a fortunate time to counter balance the stock market drop.
 The latter years would have been more psychologically difficult (the Internet and Financial crises compounding the regular decline due to the portfolio depletion goal), but remember, this stretches the expected lifetime of Harry and Sally to an age which is very improbable to reach.
 In real life, it is very unlikely that the couple would have lived to see such steep drop, and if they did enjoy exceptional health in their early 90s, they could have tweaked the plan for an even more extended life, spreading the savings a bit longer.

-Still, it is easy to backtest in hindsight while being aware of the remarkable recovery that followed this deep crisis, but it is an entirely different matter to navigate such situation in real life when the portfolio is hammered by the combination of regular withdrawals, extra withdrawals and a big drop in value and you just don’t know what the future will be made of.
+This being said, it is easy to backtest in hindsight while being aware of the remarkable recovery that followed this deep crisis, but it is an entirely different matter to navigate such situation in real life when the portfolio is hammered by the combination of regular withdrawals, additional withdrawals and a big drop in value and you just don’t know what the future will be made of.
 This begs some questions that we will explore in a follow-up article.

 A simple calculator